chef/chef-web-docs/chef_master/source/config_rb_client.rst

    Depending on how OpenSSL is configured, the ``ssl_ca_path`` may need to be specified.
 Default value: ``:verify_peer``.

-``syntax_check_cache_path``
-   All files in a cookbook must contain valid Ruby syntax.
-Use this setting to specify the location in which knife caches information about files that have been checked for valid Ruby syntax.

 ``umask``
    The file mode creation mask, or umask.
 Default value: ``0022``.